 - Minor damage might not be much of a concern, and possibly remedied by just smoothing off the area using a dental drill.

-- In cases where the look or function of the crown has been significantly compromised, it will need to be replaced.
+- In cases where the look or function of the crown has been significantly compromised by its loss of porcelain, it will need to be replaced.

 The access cavity for root canal treatment make through a dental crown.

 2) Damage as a consequence of having root canal treatment.

 The first step of performing root canal treatment is creating an "access cavity."
 This is the opening through which the dentist accesses the interior of the tooth and performs their work.

 If the crown can't be removed first, the hole will need to be made right through it.
 And doing so compromises the restoration's seal over the tooth (even placing a filling in the opening can't predictably reestablish it).

 Ideal treatment is to replace the crown after the root canal therapy has been completed.
 We discuss this topic, and explain possible alternatives and outcomes, on this page.